tardate/LittleArduinoProjects/Electronics101/LDRComparator/README.md

 Note: the circuit as described does not follow
-[best practices for tethering the unused OpAmp units](http://www.electronicproducts.com/Analog_Mixed_Signal_ICs/Amplifiers/Properly_terminating_an_unused_op_amp.aspx) in the LM324 since this is only a test and it didn't have a noticable impact on behaviour.
+[best practices for tethering the unused OpAmp units](http://www.electronicproducts.com/Analog_Mixed_Signal_ICs/Amplifiers/Properly_terminating_an_unused_op_amp.aspx) in the LM324 since this is only a test and it didn't have a noticeable impact on behaviour.

 ### Behaviour

-Here's a sample trace taken with [PlotNValues (a simple Processing sketch)](../../processing/PlotNValues).
+Here's a sample trace taken with [LEAP#090 PlotNValues (a simple Processing sketch)](../../playground/PlotNValues).
-The lower plot is the voltage at the base of the LDR as I roll a ball in the vacinity of the LDR.
+The lower plot is the voltage at the base of the LDR as I roll a ball in the vicinity of the LDR.
 The upper plot is the comparator output demonstrating how it flips high when the light level goes below the preset threshold.